caseymacaluso/nebula-clothing/README.md

 ## Site Link

-This project has been deployed via Netlify at [https://majestic-puppy-4b524a.netlify.app/](https://majestic-puppy-4b524a.netlify.app/).
-Check it out!
+This project has been deployed via Netlify at --> [https://majestic-puppy-4b524a.netlify.app/](https://majestic-puppy-4b524a.netlify.app/) (I mean, come on, how cool of a name is that for a domain name?).

 ### About